mfine/postgresql-schema/README.md

 PostgreSQL Schema is a database migration tool.
 Based on [Schema Evolution Manager][8].

+### Adding Migrations

+The tool `schema-add` takes as parameters a file and a directory containing migrations.
+By default, the directory `migrations` in the current working directory is used.
+These parameters can be overridden on the command line:

+    schema-add --file new.sql --dir scripts

 ### Applying Migrations

 The tool `schema-apply` takes as parameters a database and a directory containing migrations.
 By default, the directory `migrations` in the current working directory is used, and the database specified in `DATABASE_URL` environment variable is used.
 These parameters can be overridden on the command line: